CPT for F-1 Visa Students

 Accept an offer.
 Provide the employer with the Sample CPT Offer Letter located in the Resource Library of your CometCareers account.
 Review the offer carefully before you accept.
 Once you accept an offer with a company, you are bound to this commitment.
 You must stop applying and interviewing for other positions immediately.

 Report your internship via the “Report an Internship” link in CometCareers.
 Be sure to upload your Offer Letter as a PDF.
-This request will be sent to your internship Coordinator for review and may need additional approval from the course professor.
+This request will be sent to your Career Consultant for review and may need additional approval from the course professor.

-Your Internship Coordinator will contact you to schedule an appointment to complete your paperwork: CPT request to ISSO and course registration.
+Your Career Consultant will contact you to schedule an appointment to complete your paperwork: CPT request to ISSO and course registration.
 Please allow at least one business day for the ISSO to process your new I-20.
 The ISSO will email your UTD account when your CPT I-20 is ready to pick up.